-- 3.6.2 Inclusion of All Material Financial Operations-The actuary should include all material aspects of expected future Program income and Program costs under current law and regulation (except as noted in section 3.2), within the valuation period. - 3.6.3 Summarized Values-Summarized values of the year-by-year estimates may be useful in communicating the actuarial status of the Program.
+- 3.6.2 Inclusion of All Material Financial Operations-The actuary should include all material aspects of expected future Program income or Program costs under current law and regulation (except as noted in section 3.2), within the valuation period. - 3.6.3 Summarized Values-Summarized values of the year-by-year estimates may be useful in communicating the actuarial status of the Program.
 When applicable, the actuary should choose a summarization method that is consistent with the Program's design and structure and its financing and investment structure.
 Summarized values in most cases are present values of the year-by-year projections. - 3.6.4 Experience Analysis-The actuary should consider conducting an experience analysis, including both a comparison of actual and expected experience for the previous year and a comparison of results between the prior and the current valuation.
-This analysis could include a reconciliation of the financial impact of changes in actuarial assumptions and methods, changes in legislation or policy, trust fund investment gains or losses, changes due to the passage of time, and other components that contributed to the difference in results from one valuation to the next. - 3.7 Sensitivity Testing-The actuary should consider performing an analysis of the sensitivity of Program cost or Program income under reasonable, alternative assumptions that are different from the valuation assumptions.
-In deciding whether to perform sensitivity testing, the actuary should consider the following: - a. the intended use of the actuarial communication; - b. the sensitivity of the Program cost, Program income, or actuarial status to the choice of the assumptions; and - c. whether data used in setting assumptions has limited credibility or applicability. - 3.8 Tests of Financial Adequacy-The actuary should consider creating a test for financial adequacy of a Program that assesses whether the Program financing is sufficient.
-Tests of financial adequacy may be based on criteria such as the following: 1) the estimated year of trust fund reserve depletion, 2) required trust fund levels, 3) positive trust fund levels under pessimistic assumptions, or 4) a low probability of trust fund reserve depletion under a stochastic model.
+This analysis could include a reconciliation of the financial impact of changes in actuarial assumptions and methods, changes in legislation or policy, trust fund investment gains or losses, changes due to the passage of time, and other components that contributed to the difference in results from one valuation to the next.